tyronejosee/project_synthesis/README.md

 You can deploy this app to platforms like [Vercel](https://vercel.com/), [Netlify](https://www.netlify.com/), or any service that supports Node.js and React applications.

+## 🌱 Contributing

+If you'd like to contribute to the project.

+1. Fork the repository.
+2. Create a branch with your feature: `git checkout -b feature/new-feature`.
+3. Make your changes and commit them: `git commit -m 'feat: add new feature'`.
+4. Push your changes: `git push origin feature/new-feature`.
+5. Open a Pull Request and submit your changes to the `main` branch.

+The app was created with **React** and **Vite**, using **React Router DOM** for routing and **PNPM** as the package manager.

 ## ⚖️ License

-This project is licensed under the [Apache License 2.0](https://github.com/tyronejosee/project_synthesis/blob/main/LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).

 Enjoy! 🎉